-It’s been over six years now and nary a trace of the Geezer Bandit whom some thought may have been a younger man with elaborate disguise although the FBI has said he indeed was an old(er) geezer in his 70s.
+It’s been seven years now and nary a trace of the Geezer Bandit whom some thought may have been a younger man with elaborate disguise although the FBI has said he indeed was an old(er) geezer in his 70s.

 The Geezer Bandit has achieved a following of sorts with a $20,000 FBI reward for information leading to a capture continuing to dangle in the cyber-breeze.